 VPN Watcher for Android

-After being very pleased with the Windows program, we were totally disappointed with the Android app, which does not act as a VPN kill switch at all.
-All it does is for Blacklogic, HMA, ibVPN, ICanVPN and StrongVPN servers at a given location, provide ping times, and link to VPN providers’ .
-Complete and misrepresented rubbish (and the iOS app appears to be identical).
+After being very pleased with the Windows program, we were totally disappointed with the Android app, it does not act as a kill switch at all.
+All it does is for Blacklogic, HMA, ibVPN, ICanVPN and StrongVPN servers at a given location, provide ping times, and link to VPN providers’.
+Complete and misrepresented rubbish (and the iOS VPN app appears to be identical).
+We recommend using a good Android VPN app instead of using VPNWatcher.

 We have somewhat mixed feelings towards VPN Watcher.
 The Windows version is very good, and we highly recommend it.
 We have not had the opportunity to test the Mac version, but as long as you can put up with the fact that it does not support OpenVPN, it probably works in a similar way (and is the only Mac VPN kill switch software we know of).